 The wax soaks into the absorbent layer of paint which is why you want to use clear to seal it.
 If you put brown/black wax straight onto the paint, it will stain the paint turning it dark and making it blotchy.
 So, it isn’t a matter of one being better.
 Clear wax is your sealer.
 Brown and black wax are more of a surface treatment and decorative effect.
 White wax will seal and give you a decorative effect but isn’t as forgiving as clear wax.

 2.15 Can I use mineral spirits in my wax?

 In a word--Yes!

 We don't recommend diluting your clear wax with mineral spirits however we personally prefer to use a bit in our brown and black wax as it will give you more open time to glide the wax around and we find everyone is more successful when they do this.

 2.16 Can I use the dark/black wax straight over dark colors like Graphite?

 Even over dark colors like Graphite, we still recommend clear wax first.
-The dark/black wax will bite into the paint and create an uneven blotchy application and is hard to manipulate without a layer of clear on first.
+The brown/black wax will bite into the paint and create an uneven blotchy application and is hard to manipulate without a layer of clear on first.

 2.17 Do I have to buff my wax?